-When Ramadan comes and it is time to fast I have discussions with friends on how to best fast.
-For example, if Ramadan occurs in the May-to-July period, and we live in Northern countries with almost 18 or more hours between sunrise and sunset the question of whether it is permissible to use some other daylight standard (such as based on the sunrise to sunset interval in Mecca) is asked.
-My friends follow different rulings by different scholars on this and similar kinds of questions on what is permissible and what is not as we live in complicated situations.
+When it is time to fast during Ramadan I hear my friends discuss how to best fast.
+The discussion centres on when to start and stop the fast.
+When Ramadan comes in the summer, and since we live northerly with almost 16 or more hours of daylight, the question arises whether one can use some other daylight standard (like the sunrise to sunset interval in Mecca) for the fast.
+My friends follow different rulings by various scholars on this and similar questions on what is permissible and what is not.

-Important as these discussions are, we almost always forget the equally important question of how we should live so our fasting pleases Allah.
-The prophets had much to say about this and their message about living for proper fasting is as important for us today as it was when they lived.
+Important as these discussions are, we often forget the equally important question of how to live so our fasting pleases Allah.
+The prophets wrote about this and their message about proper living for a pleasing fast is as important today as in their time.

-The Prophet Isaiah (PBUH) lived in a time (see historical timeline) when the believers practiced their religious obligations (like prayers and fasting) strictly, so they were religious,
+The Prophet Isaiah (PBUH) lived in a time when the believers practised their religious obligations (like prayers and fasting) strictly.
+They were religious.

 58 “Shout it aloud, do not hold back.